Unexpected Business

-Season 1 aired every Thursday at 20:40 (KST) from February 25, 2021 to May 6, 2021.
-The duo take over the reins of a general store in Woncheon-ri, Gangwon-do, which includes a kitchen and small seating space for customers and local residents to dine, rest and socialise.
+Season 1 aired every Thursday at 20:40 (KST) from February 25, 2021, to May 6, 2021.
+The duo take over the reins of a general store in Woncheon-ri, Gangwon Province, which includes a kitchen and small seating space for customers and local residents to dine, rest and socialise.

-Season 2 premiered on February 17, 2022 and aired every Thursday at 20:40 (KST) as well.
+Season 2 premiered on February 17, 2022, and aired every Thursday at 20:40 (KST) as well.
 This time, the duo are in charge of a larger supermarket in Gongsan-myeon, South Jeolla-do, selling a wider variety of goods.
 It also has a bigger dining area and a butchery section, presenting new challenges to the experienced duo.

+Season 3 was released on October 26, 2023, and airs every Thursday at 20:40 (KST) as well.
+The season is also available for streaming through Disney+.
+In this season, they are in charge of a Korean supermarket in Marina, a port city located in western United States.

 Guests

-Various celebrities visit the store as "part-time workers" (Korean: 알바생) to help Cha Tae-hyun and Jo In-sung, many of whom are friends or former co-stars personally invited by the two main cast.
+Various celebrities visit the store as "part-time workers" (Korean: 알바생) to help Cha Tae-hyun and Zo In-sung, many of whom are friends or former co-stars personally invited by the two main cast.